Filters

 toInt

-Converts to integer number.
+Converts value to integer number.

 GET https://example.org/foo